Home / Coffee Knowledge / Our performance measurement

 Hot water measurement

-Here we also note the value we set for the steam draws.
+Here we also note the value we set for steam dispenses.
 For example: tD = 25 s

 Calculation: ED5 = EDE - EDA